 - Find the key associated with the service type of the problematic SAS URI.
 For example, if the bad SAS URI is for a blob container, look for the key named

 - The value of the key should be a JSON array.
 Find the object associated with the bad URI, and then delete it.

 - Press Ctrl+R to reload Storage Explorer.

-- Download Storage Explorer
+- Download the Storage Explorer .tar.gz file.

 Patching Storage Explorer for newer versions of .NET Core

-- Unzip the package
+- Unzip the package.

-If the "Open In Explorer" button on the Azure portal doesn't work for you, make sure you are using a compatible browser.
-The following browsers have been tested for compatibility.
+If the Open In Explorer button on the Azure portal doesn't work, make sure you're using a compatible browser.
+The following browsers have been tested for compatibility: